Asquera/warden-hmac-authentication/README.md

     /example/resource.html?order=id,asc&page=3

-## HMAC usage
+## HMACSigner usage

-The HMAC class can be used to validate and generate signatures for a given request.
+The HMACSigner class can be used to validate and generate signatures for a given request.

     h = HMACSigner.new('md5')
     h.generate_signature(canonical_representation, 'secret')